ekaeoq/uartfsr/README.md

 We repeat the process for each set of values and get all the standard deviation values, the values slightly deviate from the ones calculated with a python script, due to rounding up
 #### Standard deviation for all sets of measurements:

--Standard Deviation for Equally Distributed Weight Method:
+- Standard Deviation for Equally Distributed Weight Method:

     0g      2.451757